-For new medication availability, Compliance testing found the institution's performance needed improvement because new medications were not available within the required time frame (MIT 7.002, 52%).
+For new medication availability, Compliance testing found the institution's performance needed improvement with a score of 52.0 percent (MIT 7.002) because new medications were not available within the required time frame.
 Specifically, compliance results showed 12 out of 25 patients sampled received medications one to four days late.
-Examples of medications received late included those for cholesterol, diabetes, and urinary concerns.